-Therapy for Women provides you with space where your voice and perspectives as a woman are prioritized throughout the process of therapy.
-Women’s mental health concerns are often impacted by unique relational, societal, cultural, political, environmental, and spiritual factors that impact their emotional and physical wellbeing.
+Therapy for women provides you with space where your voice and perspectives as a woman are prioritized throughout the process of therapy.
+Women’s mental health concerns are intertwined with unique relational, societal, cultural, political, environmental, and spiritual factors that impact their emotional and physical wellbeing.
 I recognize that your self-perception has been influenced by the experiences you’ve had in your body and relationships.
 As we work together we will explore the unique issues that are intertwined with your identity, beliefs, and worldview.
-I want to help you build trust in yourself so that you can feel comfortable navigating the world in a way that is authentic to you!
+I will help you build trust in yourself so that you can feel comfortable navigating the world in a way that is authentic to you!

 There is incredible power in beginning to understand your story from a place of compassion and strength.
 Therapy for women can help you rewrite old narratives about who you are so that you feel empowered to move forward.